D9ping/YaSMD/README.md

 sudo findmnt --verify
 ```
 If no issues are found reboot the pi or run sudo mount -a to actualy start using the tmpfs drive.

+### Licenses
+The sourcecode of the YaSMD (Yet another Smart Meter Dashboard) is licensed under the terms of the MIT license.
+The used liberaries moment.js and dygraph.js are also licensed under the terms of the MIT license.
+PycURL is dual licensed under the LGPL and an MIT/X derivative license based on the cURL license.
+pySerial is licensed under a BSD-3-clause license.